Turning Concern Into Action

 These are the current laws that regulate the use of pesticides in the United States.

-This act provides federal regulations for selling, distributing, and using pesticides.
-Essentially, this law allows the EPA to classify each pesticide based on its risks and benefits.
+This act gives the EPA jurisdiction to classify each pesticide based on its risks and benefits.

-This act sets maximum residue limits for pesticide residues on foods.
-This helps ensure that our food is safe for consumption.
+This act sets maximum residue limits for pesticide residues on foods to ensure that our food is safe for consumption.

 This act requires that pesticides that will harm endangered species will not be registered.
 DDT is an infamous chemical that was outlawed due to this act.